Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 - signbox: the spatial frame in which a written sign is composed
 - text model: the structural encoding layer used to preserve and process written signs as text
 - plane-based writing: the series term for writing in which spatial composition is part of authorship
+- adjacent-purpose system: a system that may be useful as notation, annotation, rendering, data infrastructure, pedagogy, or semantic representation without being a complete writing system
+- full-path adequacy: an account of the path from human writing to durable signed-text infrastructure

+These are reference terms, not proprietary requirements.

+They come from SignWriting because SignWriting has made these distinctions concrete through a working signed-text infrastructure.
+Other systems may use other terms, but they still need to map to these distinctions or explain why they do not apply.

 Some reviewed sources use words such as *planar* or *iconographic*.